What’s Going on in the North Woods

 To coin an old cliché…” knowledge is power”.
 Have you ever fished a Boundary Waters lake for, say walleyes, with no success only to find out later from some guy on a portage that “that lake ain’t got no walleyes!”
 This can be a disheartening bit of information…to say the least.
 When you are already limited on time, you’d like to make the most of it.

 Arming yourself with information for your next Boundary Waters fishing trip will not only up to your odds of fishing success but is a fun way to spend some time on a cold & blustery mid-winter day.

 There are many sources of Boundary Waters fishing info available out there but before you start collecting, there are a few things to know.
 First, no one person knows everything about fishing in the Boundary Waters.
 Some know a lot, though.
 Making some connections with “people in the know” can be one of the best tools to have.
 Easier said than done.
 Start with friends you know who might have some BW fishing experience (those willing to share).
 Next, look at your outfitter.
 Experience and knowledge, combined with other guest’s experiences is a great place to source info.
 Blogs and bulletin boards can also be a good source but much like on-line product reviews, need to be taken at face value pending a little cross-referencing.

 Cross-Referencing is the Key to BWCA Fishing Success

-“Lake Finder” is a great source of information that connect you with actual field data collected by DNR Fisheries crews.
-Providing info like water depth & clarity, lake size and type and fish netting surveys could help keep you from fishing for walleyes in a lake that has none.
-Another key feature to the DNR’s Lake Finder info, is a link to lake depth maps, which can be invaluable info in anyone’s fishing arsenal.
+“Lake Finder” is a great source of information that connects you with actual field data collected by DNR Fisheries crews.
+Providing info like water depth & clarity, lake size, and type, and fish netting surveys could help keep you from fishing for walleyes in a lake that has none.
+Another key feature to the DNR’s Lake Finder info is a link to lake depth maps, which can be invaluable info in anyone’s fishing arsenal.